 - We responded to the Department for Communities and Local Government consultation on tackling unfair practices in the leasehold market, welcomed their plans to address unfair fees and rapidly rising ground rents, and recommended other areas for reform

-Buying and owning a leasehold home – our guide for the public, for you to share with your clients
+Buying and owning a leasehold home – a guide for the public you can share with your clients